Gray whale: Integration and recolonization

-Several whales seen off Sakhalin and on Kamchatka Peninsula are confirmed to migrate towards eastern side of Pacific and join the larger eastern population.
+Several whales seen off Sakhalin and on Kamchatka Peninsula have been confirmed to migrate towards eastern side of Pacific and join the larger eastern population.
 In January 2011, a gray whale that had been tagged in the western population was tracked as far east as the eastern population range off the coast of British Columbia.
-Recent findings from either stranded or entangled specimens indicate that the original western population have become functionally extinct and possibly all the whales appeared on Japanese and Chinese coasts in modern times are vagrants or re-colonizers from the eastern population.
+Recent findings from either stranded or entangled specimens indicate that the original western population have become functionally extinct, and possibly all the whales that have appeared on Japanese and Chinese coasts in modern times are vagrants or re-colonizers from the eastern population.

 In mid-1980, there were three gray whale sightings in the eastern Beaufort Sea, placing them 585 km further east than their known range at the time.
 Recent increases in sightings are confirmed in Arctic areas of the historic range for Atlantic stocks, most notably on several locations in the Laptev Sea including the New Siberian Islands in the East Siberian Sea, and around the marine mammal sanctuary of the Franz Josef Land, indicating possible earlier pioneers of re-colonizations.
 These whales were darker in body color than those whales seen in Sea of Okhotsk.
 In May 2010, a gray whale was sighted off the Mediterranean shore of Israel.
 It has been speculated that this whale crossed from the Pacific to the Atlantic via the Northwest Passage, since an alternative route around Cape Horn would not be contiguous to the whale's established territory.
 There has been gradual melting and recession of Arctic sea ice with extreme loss in 2007 rendering the Northwest Passage "fully navigable".
 The same whale was sighted again on May 30, 2010, off the coast of Barcelona, Spain.

 In May 2013, a gray whale was sighted off Walvis Bay, Namibia.
 Scientists from the Namibian Dolphin Project confirmed the whale's identity and thus provides the only sighting of this species in the Southern Hemisphere.
 Photographic identification suggests that this is a different individual than the one spotted in the Mediterranean in 2010.
 As of July 2013, the Namibian whale was still being seen regularly.

 In March 2021, a gray whale was sighted near Rabat, the capital of Morocco.
 In April, additional sightings were made off Algeria and Italy.

+In December 2023, a gray whale was sighted off Sunny Isles Beach, Florida.

 Genetic analysis of fossil and prefossil gray whale remains in the Atlantic Ocean suggests several waves of dispersal from the Pacific to the Atlantic related to successive periods of climactic warming – during the Pleistocene before the last glacial period and the early Holocene immediately following the opening of the Bering Strait.
 This information and the recent sightings of Pacific gray whales in the Atlantic, suggest that another range expansion to the Atlantic may be starting.